yuki-yoshida/JAIST/AWS/ReadMe.md

 ### Step 1-5: When there is a dangling link, split the case into cases where the linked object does or does not exist.
  - Since the notready property has a dangling `refer` link, the current case should be split into following three cases:
   - Case 2-1-2-1: When the resource referred by the property does not exist => the goal holds because `wfs-allPRHaveRRS(S)` reduces to false and so `inv(S)` reduces to false.
-  - Case 2-1-2-2-1: When the resource idRRS referred by the property is initial:
+  - Case 2-1-2-2-1: When the resource idRRS referred by the property is initial.
   - Case 2-1-2-2-1: When the resource idRRS referred by the property is started => the goal holds because `init(S)` reduces to false.

 ### Step 1-6: When falling in a cyclic situation, use the Cyclic Dependency Lemma.
- - Since resource idRS is an arbitrary initial resource introduced in Case 2-1, the CDL assures that DDS of the rerource does not include any other initial resources.
+ - Since resource idRS is an arbitrary initial resource introduced in Case 2-1, the CDL assures that DDS of the resource does not include any other initial resources.
  - Introduce the prepared nonexec lemma specifying resource idRS.

   ```